 We got to the Kenai Peninsula, though, and were rewarded with glorious weather for sailing, fishing (and catching!) red and pink salmon, and just spending time at anchor and in the dinghy watching wildlife and canning our latest salmon catch in our pressure canner!

-All too soon, we got some wind for sailing to Seward and had to head to town (and WiFi!).
+Eventually it was time to go, as we got some wind for sailing to Seward and had to head to town (and WiFi!).